andrasq/node-qibl/README.md

 Node-version safe way to retrieve the iterator of an object.
 Returns `obj[Symbol.iterator]` if the nodejs version defines `Symbol`, else returns `obj._iterator`.

+Note that the returned function is no longer bound to its object instance.
+To invoke it must be bound again, as when applied to the object e.g. `qibl.getIterator(obj).call(obj)`.

 ### qibl.keys( object)

 Return an array with the names of the own properties of the object.
 Same as `Object.keys`,